1963 Major League Baseball season: Baseball Hall of Fame

+Home field attendance

 Uniforms

 In an attempt to create an identity distinguishable from all other teams, Kansas City Athletics owner Charlie Finley changed the team uniforms to kelly green and yellow.
 This tradition of "green and gold" has been preserved to this day, although the kelly green has since been replaced with forest green.
 Finley also changed the Athletics' cleats to white instead of the standard black.
 Coaches and managers were also given white hats, which were dropped when the Athletics adopted new colors in 1993.
 The white cleats were dropped in 2000, but were revived in 2008.

+Venues

+The New York Mets would play their final game at the Polo Grounds on September 18 against the Philadelphia Phillies, moving into Shea Stadium for the start of the 1964 season.
+This would be the final of 78 seasons since 1882 that any iteration of the Polo Grounds featured a major-league team.

+Television coverage

+CBS and NBC aired weekend Game of the Week broadcasts.
+The All-Star Game and World Series also aired on NBC.